Rz-Solutions/DynamicQuestSystemDocumentation/QuestTextFormatter.md

 ### Problem: Custom chunks not working
 **Solution**: Use `Create Text Chunk` and `Create Icon Chunk` functions to create valid chunks, then pass them to `Create Text Chunk Widget`.

+### Problem: Typing animation not starting
+**Solution**: Make sure the text block is already added to the viewport before calling `Add Typing Animation` and that the widget has a valid world context.

+### Problem: Typing animation too fast/slow
+**Solution**: Adjust the `TypingSpeed` parameter.
+Smaller values (0.01s) make typing faster, larger values (0.05s) make it slower.
+Default is 0.0125s.

+### Problem: Typing animation doesn't display text
+**Solution**: Ensure the `FullText` parameter is not empty and the text block is properly initialized before applying the animation.

 ## 📖 Complete Examples